These promotions will be applied to this item:

 "...As a writer, Cather is economical but her prose is consistently fine.
 Her writing is a joy to read, and it is no exaggeration to call her great...."
 Read more

-Customers find the book highly readable and enjoyable, with one customer highlighting it as one of the finest American novels.
+Customers find the book wonderful and enjoyable to read, with one customer noting it as one of their favorite passages in all literature.

 "...is actually a key part of the novel, is one of my favourite passages in all literature, and in this lovely Dover paperback you get a bit more of..."
 Read more